Iconic Weapons: Staff

 When You Run Out of Ideas

 Just like the muscles, the mind can get tired.
 A man wears himself out after a big push.
 It may help to envision a gas tank in a motor vehicle.
 As it runs, gas is used.
 When that happens, the tank grows closer to empty.
 When the tank is empty, the combustion engine no longer functions.
 At that point, the tank must be refilled with fuel in order for it to function again.
-The only question remains then, how do we metaphorically “refill our tank when it is empty?”
+The only question then is, how do we metaphorically “refill our tank when it is empty?”

 Moments like those, often we humans just need to take a break to restore our energy, whether physically or creatively.
 That can involve trying something new, or examining work from the past.
-The main focus is to pause the present flow of content creation or whatever it is you normally do, opting instead for a change a pace.
+The main focus is to pause the present flow of creation or whatever it is you normally do, opting instead for a change a pace.

 That may sound so simple, and in fact, it is.
 It may not be easy, but neither is it complicated.
 The best cure for things like “writer’s block” may be to simply take a break and do something else.
 That is difficult if you have put yourself in a position where you feel you need to perform and time is running out.
 In those moments, there is tremendous pressure to keep going even if that is the worst possible thing to do, hence why it can be so hard.